bitzertech/DevOps/02-interacting_with_k8s.md

 There are various ways to interact with kubernetes:

-* kubectl - the low level command line tool
+* kubectl - the low level command line tool.
-* Dashboard
+* Dashboard.
-* YAML files with resource definitions
+* YAML files with resource definitions.
-* Kustomize - buildin patch and merge tool
-* Helm - templating tool for semi-large applications
-* Helmfile and Helmsman - helm chart management

 ## Dashboard